-CyberGhost was founded in 2011 in Bucharest, Romania, and grew to 20 million users in just 7 years.
-We’re here to review their product, and find out why.
+CyberGhost was founded in 2011 in Bucharest, Romania, and grew to 30 million users by 2019.
+We’re here to review their product, and find out why the company grew so fast.

 Due to its location outside of any surveillance conglomerates, along with its intuitive UI, it’s certainly one of the more interesting VPN services available.